niij/allover.earth/_posts/2017-03-10-vieques-en.markdown

 permalink: /vieques
 ---

-This trip we went to Vieques, another big islands in Puerto Rico.
-We shared Uber with our roommate in Airbnb, they are a couple name Victor and Maria (Victor from Germany and Maria from Venezuela)
+This trip we went to Vieques, another island on the North East of Puerto Rico.

-We took Uber to Fajardo and took ferry from Fajardo to the island.
-It takes around 2 hours.
-Vieques is bigger than Culebra and it not that popular as Culebra.
-However, Vieques has Bioluminescent bay at Playa Mosquito, also has a black-sand beach (Playa Negra is containing minute particles of lava)
+We drove from San Juan to the Fajardo Ferry and then took the ferry to the island.
+It takes around 2 hours and was a little rougher (barf bags came out and babies were crying the whole time).
+But it was well worth it, as it was our favorite trip in Puerto Rico.

+There were much fewer tourists on Vieques and with only 10,000 locals split between the island's 2 towns, it had a welcoming small-town vibe.
+Everyone we met was very friendly and we had the opportunity to meet some very well travelled people while hitchhiking around the island.

 <div class="post-image post-image--split">
     <img src="img/vieques/13-ver@small.jpg" alt="" />